 - Listen to a variety of music by various artists, genres and cultures.
-Talk about the kind of music you are listening or dancing or singing along to.
-If you can hear a specific instrument point it out, imitate the sound.
+Talk about the kind of music you are listening to or dancing and singing along to.
+If you can hear a specific instrument, point it out, imitate the sound.
 See if they can imitate it, too.

 - Sing to and with your child…. in the car, when giving a bath, while putting to sleep, while cooking dinner.
 Sing your favorite Ramones song or Twinkle Twinkle or a song you learned in music class.